Frequently Asked Questions - General

 HOW WILL MAINTENANCE COSTS OF THE COMMUNITY WASTEWATER SYSTEM BE ADDRESSED?

 The cost of maintenance will be shared by the users of the system.
-User fee and operation and maintenance cost sharing details will be part of the Wastewater Ordinance which will be developed during the project design phase.
+User fee and operation and maintenance cost sharing details will be part of the Wastewater Ordinance which is in the process of being developed.

 HOW MUCH ADDITIONAL DEVELOPMENT IN THE VILLAGE CENTER WOULD THIS SYSTEM SUPPORT?